-Reception conditions worsened as the sunspot count remained at historic low levels throughout Summer 1955.
-The BBC requests became more urgent and more specific and involved me in monitoring frequencies which were not currently in use to see if they were free of jamming and not in use by other genuine broadcasters.
-I was soon one of the first 'amateurs' to start reporting directly to Bush House, at the BBC's request, on reception from the BBC's new Far East Relay station in Singapore which was designed to provide more reliable reception over the whole of the Far East.
-In addition to plain language comments, my messages routinely contained internationally recognised five-figure groups which represented nothing more sinister than frequencies and reception conditions - and one day that caused me a minor problem.
+Reception conditions worsened as the sunspot count remained at historic low levels throughout Spring and Summer 1955.
+The BBC requests became more urgent and more specific and involved me in monitoring frequencies which were not currently in use but not reserved for other genuine broadcasters, to see if they were free of jamming.
+I was soon one of the first 'amateurs' to start reporting directly to BBC Headquarters in Bush House, at the BBC's request, on reception from their new Far East Relay station in Singapore which had been designed to provide more reliable reception over the whole of the Far East.

-The BBC asked me to start sending my messages by international cable from the local Cable & Wireless office in Colombo because air mail letters were no longer fast enough.
-Fortunately I didn't have to pay for the cables because the BBC requests always came 'reply-paid'.
-My first cable caused quite a flutter when I handed it in at the Cable & Wireless office in Colombo; I think the counter clerk must have thought that I was sending a secret message and that was strictly forbidden.
+After a few weeks, the BBC asked me to start sending my messages by international cable from the local Cable & Wireless office in Colombo because air mail letters were no longer fast enough.
+Fortunately, I didn't have to pay for the cables because the BBC’s specific requests always came 'reply-paid'.
+In addition to plain language comments, my messages routinely contained internationally recognised groups of numbers which represented nothing more sinister than frequencies and reception conditions.
+My first cable included several dozen five-figure groups and caused quite a flutter when I handed it in at the Cable & Wireless office in Colombo.
+I think the counter clerk must have thought that I was sending a secret coded message and that was strictly forbidden.
 Eventually a senior official was called.
-When I explained what the text meant and pointed out that the BBC was the sole addressee, he approved my message for transmission.
-Thereafter my cables were accepted without question and the BBC's incoming cables were delivered to me personally at Gangodawila by Cable & Wireless messengers and I was able to hand to the messenger my latest report.
+When I explained to him what the text meant and pointed out that the BBC was the sole addressee, he approved my message for transmission.
+Thereafter my cables were accepted without question and not only were the BBC's incoming cables delivered to me personally at Gangodawila by Cable & Wireless motor-cycling messengers, but I was able to hand to the messenger my latest outgoing report.
 Such power and influence the BBC had.